cfsghost/mdsfs/README.md

 	./mkmdsfs 3754b703a399552f6610e7f43c6f76aadfe86fb124a89c7029000f53cb231ceecc62b13e5e6fadfd6fd6f29bebef8ce4 /home/fred/test test.mds

-### Accessing with Several Keys
+### Accessing with Multiple Key

-mdsfs also supports access with several keys at the same time.
+mdsfs also supports access with multiple key at the same time.
 Once user has one of keys, having access is possible and allowed.

-If you would like to create a image contains several keys, you must prepare a key file which contains several keys looked like below:
+If you would like to create a image contains several keys, you must prepare a key file which contains keys looked like below:

 _keys.list_